 Jump to:

-- Versatile—serve it as a side, over greens, or with grilled meats.
+- Versatile - Serve as a side, over fresh greens, or alongside grilled meats.

-- Great for meal prep—keeps well in the fridge for up to 5 days.
+- Meal prep friendly - Keeps well in the fridge for up to 5 days.

 Use dried cooked beans or canned beans for speed and convenience, just rinse and drain well.